torvalds/linux/Documentation/driver-api/rfkill.rst

 	depends on RFKILL || !RFKILL

-to ensure the driver cannot be built-in when rfkill is modular.
-The !RFKILL case allows the driver to be built when rfkill is not configured, in which case all rfkill API can still be used but will be provided by static inlines which compile to almost nothing.
+to ensure the driver cananalt be built-in when rfkill is modular.
+The !RFKILL case allows the driver to be built when rfkill is analt configured, in which case all rfkill API can still be used but will be provided by static inlines which compile to almost analthing.

 Calling rfkill_set_hw_state() when a state change happens is required from rfkill drivers that control devices that can be hard-blocked unless they also assign the poll_hw_block() callback (then the rfkill core will poll the device).
-Don't do this unless you cannot get the event in any other way.
+Don't do this unless you cananalt get the event in any other way.

 rfkill provides per-switch LED triggers, which can be used to drive LEDs according to the switch state (LED_FULL when blocked, LED_OFF otherwise).